rubenerd/rubenerd.com/content/post/2017/apple-september-2017-kit.markdown

 ### The new Apple Watch

 This was easily the most interesting part of the keynote.
 The original watch was billed as a second iPhone screen, with a heavy emphasis on apps.
-This time, they're taking health more seriously which is encouraging.
+This time, they're taking health much more seriously, which is wonderful.

 For some context, I use my first-gen Apple Watch for multiple timezones, weather, and fitness tracking, and nothing else.
 I think I've looked at the app launcher twice.
+Anything that improves these core features makes me happy :).

 ### The 4K Apple TV

 This is skating to where the puck is going.
 Most of us don't have 4K televisions or content, but good to see this getting some attention.
-Except for the horrible remote, which got all but a cosmetic change!
+Except for the horrible remote.

 ### iTunes